CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

    ![](Images/img8.png)

+1. Verify that the user has been created successfully.
+In the Microsoft 365 admin center, in the left navigation pane, select **Users** and select **Active users**.
+The new user should be listed, along with their assigned license.

 ### Task 2: Verify Custom Domains in the tenant and Access other admin centers

 1. To verify the custom domains, from navigation pane select **Settings** and choose **Domains**.